Calvin Klein owner PVH profit up 38 percent, forecast raised

 Net sales rose 13.2 percent to $2.22 billion.

-Reporting by Ankit Ajmera in Bengaluru and Melissa Fares in New York; Editing by Sriraj Kalluvila and Lisa Shumaker
+Reporting by Melissa Fares in New York; Additional reporting by Ankit Ajmera in Bengaluru; Editing by Sriraj Kalluvila and Lisa Shumaker